TheDingodile/thedingodile.github.io/_posts/2023-03-24-Tenderloin.markdown

 **Introduction**

-San Francisco (SF) is one of the cities in the USA with the highest crime rates.
+San Francisco (SF) is one of the cities in the USA with the [highest crime rates](https://en.wikipedia.org/wiki/List_of_United_States_cities_by_crime_rate).
 Particularly in the small district, Tenderloin, the sheer amount of crimes per year is shocking.

 Thanks to technological evolution, a newborn predictive policy has taken place in the data science sector.
-The implementation of huge crime databases allow law enforcement and researchers to adapt a better overview of “crime hot spots” and analyze the historical evolution of crimes.
+The implementation of huge crime databases allow law enforcement and researchers to adapt a better overview of “crime hot spots” and [analyze](https://www.wired.com/insights/2013/08/predictive-policing-using-machine-learning-to-detect-patterns-of-crime/) the historical evolution of crimes.

 In this article we explore the crime history from 2003 to 2017 of the poorest district of San Francisco: Tenderloin.
 [A district that is “infamous for drugs, homelessness and crime”](https://sfstandard.com/criminal-justice/how-serious-is-tenderloins-drug-problem-heres-what-city-data-says/)

-We have access to a database consisting of crimes from 2003 to 2017 over all of SF categorized by crime-type, location, time of incident, and much more.
+We have access to a publicly available dataset from [SF OpenData](https://datasf.org/opendata/) consisting of crimes from 2003 to 2017 over all of SF categorized by crime-type, location, time of incident, and much more.
 The dataset has more than 2 million incidents covered.

 **Tenderloin - the “peak” of the city**